MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/queryconsistency.md

 ## Use cases for strong consistency

-Strong consistency is best when you have a strong dependency on updates that occurred in the database in the last few minutes.
+If you have a strong dependency on updates that occurred in the database in the last few minutes, use strong consistency.

 For example, the following query counts the number of error records in the 5 minutes and triggers an alert if that count is larger than 0.
 This use case is best handled with strong consistency, since your insights may be significantly altered if you did not have access to records ingested in the past few minutes, as may be the case with weak consistency.